 Magic Electronics and the “Eye-G” mark

-It started with The Glob and Eeekk, and with the help of a number of individuals (thank you again to evewalker and z3k3), we started to find this mysterious logo popping up on artwork by Magic Electronics and some of the related companies.
+It started with artwork from games such as The Glob and Eeekk, and with the help of a number of individuals (thank you again to evewalker and z3k3), we started to find this mysterious logo popping up on artwork by Magic Electronics and some of their related companies.

 Magic, Omni, Glak, Eagle – Who created this mark?